Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Implementation Details and Extensions

-As $\hhopt(c) \geq \hhopt^*(c)$, the constrained bandwidth could over-smooth the data relative to the one that would be asymptotically optimal for inference.
-If that happens, the resulting increase in finite-sample bias is the cost for normality being a better finite-sample approximation.
-This trade-off seems worthwhile since our CS construction explicitly accounts for the exact bias through, while deviations from normality cannot be captured.
-Under standard conditions like Assumption~\ref{assumptiondiscrete} or~\ref{assumptioncontinuous} the lower bound on the bandwidth clearly never binds asymptotically, but it can improve the finite-sample coverage of our CSs.
-The same idea can also be used for SRD inference, and more generally in settings where the finite-sample accuracy of inference faces a similar ``bias vs.\ normality'' trade-off.
-For example, \citet{armstrong2018finite} use our approach for inference on average treatment effects under unconfoundedness with limited overlap.
+Under standard conditions like Assumption~\ref{assumptiondiscrete} or~\ref{assumptioncontinuous} the lower bound on the bandwidth clearly never binds asymptotically, but imposing it can improve the finite-sample coverage of our CSs: as $\hhopt(c) \geq \hhopt^*(c)$, our construction trades off a possible increase in finite-sample bias against normality being a better finite-sample approximation.
+This improves coverage because our CSs explicitly account for the exact bias, but cannot capture deviations from normality.
+This idea can also be used for SRD inference, and more generally in all settings where finite-sample accuracy of inference faces a similar ``bias vs.\ normality'' trade-off.
+For example, \citet{armstrong2018finite} use our approach in the context of inference on average treatment effects under unconfoundedness with limited overlap.